 (c) Victimisation occurs where a person is treated less favourably where s/he acts in good faith and either asserts a right not to be discriminated against, or assists another person to assert such a right, or gives evidence in support of such a right.

-(d) Harassment is where unwanted conduct has the purpose or effect of violating an individual’s dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment, by way of threatening, abusive or insulting behaviour, words or actions.
+(d) Harassment is where unwanted conduct has the purpose or effect of violating an individual's dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment, by way of threatening, abusive or insulting behaviour, words or actions.
 This may involve physical acts, verbal or non-verbal communications and gestures.
 It can be a series of minor acts, or a one-off act if sufficiently severe.
+It includes "patronising" sexism and taunting or predatory behaviour.

 (e) Less favourable treatment is where a person with a disability is treated in a detrimental way, compared to the way in which a person without that disability would have been treated.